ScottyThePilot/sct_wmod/README.md

 - RHS USAF/AFRF/GREF/SAF
 - NIArms

 Note: Some weapon/component combos might not be supported.
-You can check the `WeaponGroupsX.hpp` files to check what weapon/component combos are included.
+You can check the second page of a weapons' stats in the ACE arsenal to check compatibility.

 ## Adding new components or recipes
 If you want to add new components or recipes, you can either contribute to the